How does this medication work? What will it do for me?

 How should I use this medication?

-Before starting fluvastatin, or at the same time as starting to take it, you should be following a cholesterol-lowering diet.
+Before starting fluvastatin, you should be following a cholesterol-lowering diet.
 If appropriate, your health care professionals will discuss an individualized program of weight control and physical exercise with you.

 The starting dose of fluvastatin for adults depends on the LDL-C level and goal of treatment.